 ➜ Instructions with Photos

-STEP 1: In a large bowl, combine flour, active dry yeast, sugar, and salt (dry ingredients).
+STEP 1: In a large bowl, combine flour, instant yeast, sugar, and salt (dry ingredients).

 STEP 2: Pour in the warm milk (not hot!) and water, crack in the whole egg, and add the softened butter.